 When Is the Best Time

-The park is open from mid-May until mid-October but still accessible in off-season (see main text below) and an amazing experience.
+The park is open from mid-May until mid-October but is still accessible in the off-season (see main text below) and is an amazing experience.
 However, the place is usually swarmed with tourists.

 Avoiding Tourist Crowds

 Time of Day: Go very early at sunrise.
 It’s even quieter before they open (9 am / 8 am) or visit after the park is closed.
 Check the tide table first: Hopewell Rocks Tide Tables Please be careful: Outside of operating hours, there is no staff to advise you regarding safety, and you visit at your own risk.